 Ski skins and ski crampons - for climbing slopes

 Helmet - with adjustable ventilation.
 Check your goggles fit it.

 Poles - with self arrest grip(s) if steep slopes will be skied

 Avalanche kit - avalanche transceiver, snow shovel and avalanche probes

-Pack - 20-30 litres is good size for day trips.
+Pack - 20-30 litres is a good size for day trips.
 A tool compartment for probe and shovel, googles pocket and ski attachments are very handy.

 Gloves - warm pair for cold conditions and lighter pair for warmer conditions

-Googles - magnetic interchangeable lenses are handy
+Googles - magnetic interchangeable lenses are very handy

 Sunglasses - snow rated

 Ski straps - good for securing skis on packs, can be used for emergency repairs